A Gauge-Theoretic Action Principle for Viscous Incompressible Fluids: Motivation and Introduction

 The dynamics of classical fluids have long been described by the Navier-Stokes equations, which govern the evolution of the velocity field $\vec{u}$ under the influence of pressure, external forces, and viscous dissipation~\cite{Landau, Batchelor, Kundu}.
 For incompressible fluids, the divergence-free condition $\nabla \cdot \vec{u} = 0$ is imposed, and the vorticity $\vec{\omega} = \nabla \times \vec{u}$ plays a central role in understanding rotational and turbulent behaviors, particularly in two-dimensional and quasigeostrophic regimes~\cite{Kraichnan, Salmon}.

 However, over the past so many years, gauge theories have emerged as fundamental tools in high-energy and condensed matter physics.
 In particular, topological field theories such as the Chern-Simons theory in $(2+1)$ dimensions provide a powerful framework to describe systems with topologically conserved currents, exemplified in phenomena such as the quantum Hall effect and anyon physics~\cite{Witten, Wen, Fradkin}.
-These gauge theories are characterized by their gauge invariance and the existence of topologically protected observables.
+These gauge theories are typically characterized by the existence of topologically protected observables.

 Several pioneering works have attempted to connect fluid dynamics with gauge theory.
-For instance, Jackiw et al~\cite{Jackiw1, Jackiw2} demonstrated that inviscid, incompressible fluids can be reformulated in a gauge-theoretic framework, where the fluid velocity corresponds to a gauge field and the vorticity assumes a role analogous to a magnetic field.
+For instance, Jackiw et al.~\cite{Jackiw1, Jackiw2} demonstrated that inviscid, incompressible fluids can be reformulated in a gauge-theoretic framework, where the fluid velocity corresponds to a gauge field and the vorticity assumes a role analogous to a magnetic field.
 The Clebsch parametrization,

-naturally arises in this context as a way to express velocity fields while preserving gauge degrees of freedom~\cite{Yoshida, Morrison}.
-Recent works by Tong~\cite{Tong1} and Jabbari~\cite{Jabbari} have further extended these ideas to shallow water models, unveiling rich geometric and topological structures underlying fluid motions in reduced dimensions.
-In particular, Tong's formulation of a gauge theory for shallow water equations recasts the dynamics of a thin fluid layer as a $(2+1)$-dimensional Abelian gauge theory with a Chern-Simons term~\cite{Tong1}.
+Naturally, in this context, it arises as a way to express velocity fields while preserving gauge degrees of freedom~\cite{ Morrison}.
+Recent works ~\cite{Tong1, Jabbari, Nastase, Eling} have further extended these ideas to shallow-water models, unveiling rich geometric and topological structures underlying fluid motions in reduced dimensions.
+In particular, the formulation of a gauge theory for shallow water equations recasts the dynamics of a thin fluid layer as a $(2+1)$-dimensional Abelian gauge theory with a Chern-Simons term~\cite{Tong1}.
 In this framework, the magnetic field corresponds to the conserved height of the fluid, while the electric charge corresponds to the conserved vorticity.
-In a linearized approximation, the shallow water equations reduce to a relativistic Maxwell-Chern-Simons theory, describing Poincaré waves, with chiral edge modes identified as coastal Kelvin waves.
+In a linearized approximation, the shallow-water equations reduce to a relativistic Maxwell-Chern-Simons theory, describing Poincaré waves, with chiral edge modes identified as coastal Kelvin waves.
 This approach highlights the deep connection between fluid dynamics and topological field theories.

 However, these frameworks primarily address ideal (non-viscous) fluids, leaving open the question of how to incorporate dissipation and viscosity into a gauge-theoretic action.
 Traditional gauge theories are manifestly unitary and conservative, whereas viscosity introduces irreversible behavior and entropy production, appearing at odds with conventional gauge theory formulations.
 Despite this, some studies have explored non-Hermitian deformations, open quantum systems, or effective field theory methods that accommodate dissipation while retaining gauge-like structures~\cite{Bender, Lindblad, Sieberer}.